 Think your motor mounts are bad?
 Notice an excessive amount of vibration coming from the engine bay?
 Here’s how to determine if they need to be replaced, and also advice on getting the best deal on a set of new motor mounts.

 First, let’s go over a few details and compare OEM to performance motor mount upgrades.

-The engine mounts are incredibly important, as they secure the engine to the chassis and good ones will even give you a smoother ride.
+Your engine mounts are incredibly important, as they secure the engine to the chassis and good ones will give you better handling and a smoother ride.
 There are performance motor mounts, but unless you’re building an actual race car, it’s probably best to avoid them.

 With that said, let’s get to explaining how you can check for bad motor mounts…

 How To Check for Bad or Failing Motor Mounts